TheSongOfEnderion/josee/Chapters/Chapter 8 - Machine.md

 # Chapter 8

-A week has passed.
+Three days passed.

+Within the forest near aquel, a group of guards, a knight, and a woman in a yellow simple dress stood near a wooden shed.
+On the ground was a concrete brick with marks of hammering, but no signs of crack.

 "What?
-How is this possible?", after smashing with a mallet, Schulga learned that the two bricks were inseperable.
+How is this possible?", after smashing with a mallet, Schulga learned that the two bricks combined with concrete were inseparable.
 The once liquid rock was now as solid as any stone.

 "Whoahh", the guards around them clapped in awe.